ray-project/ray/doc/source/workflows/basics.rst

 Passing object references between tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ray object references and data structures composed of them (e.g., ``ray.Dataset``) can be passed into and returned from workflow tasks.
-To ensure recoverability, their contents will be logged to durable storage.
-However, an object will not be checkpointed more than once, even if it is passed to many different tasks.
+Ray object references and data structures composed of them (e.g.,
+``ray.Dataset``) can be passed into and returned from workflow tasks.
+To ensure
+recoverability, their contents will be logged to durable storage before
+executing.
+However, an object will not be checkpointed more than once, even if
+it is passed to many different tasks.

 .. code-block:: python